 docker scan command.
 For detailed instructions on how to scan images using the CLI, see docker scan.

 You can trigger scans, view, and inspect vulnerabilities through Docker Hub.
 For detailed information, see Hub Vulnerability Scanning.

-Docker Hub Vulnerability Scanning is available for developers subscribed to a Pro or a Team plan.
+Docker Hub Vulnerability Scanning is available for developers subscribed to a Docker Pro, Team, or a Business tier.
 For more information about the pricing plans, see Docker Pricing.

 View the scan summary in Docker Desktop